Upper bounds on the purity of Wigner positive quantum states that verify the Wigner entropy conjecture: Introduction

 In addition, more specific Wigner-entropy results have been obtained.
 The conjectured Wigner entropy lower bound holds for all Wigner non-negative passive states (mixtures of Fock states with non-increasing weights) is provided in \cite{VanHerstraeten2021quantum}.
 Using an underlying continuous majorization relation, \cite{VanHerstraeten2023continuous} proved the bound for any Wigner non-negative mixture of the first three Fock states.
 Finally, in \cite{PhysRevA.110.012228} the validity of the conjecture was proven for (generally mixed states) written on the Fock states $\{|0\rangle,|1\rangle\}$ basis and a sufficient condition for the conjecture's validity for general mixed states was derived.

+Taken together, the above results establish the conjectured lower bound by exploiting additional structure.
+Our result enters from a different direction.
+We do not try to sharpen these class-specific proofs; instead, we ask what can already be certified from the universal constraints shared by every single-mode Wigner-non-negative state, namely positivity, normalization, and the pointwise Wigner bound.
+Thus the present approach is complementary to the existing literature.
+Starting from these minimal constraints also provides a useful baseline for understanding what information is missing from a purely universal argument.
+In this sense, the gap between our sufficient bounds and the conjectured bound is not merely a limitation, but also indicates where additional quantum or state-specific structure must enter.

 \textbf{Our contribution.} In this paper, we develop a complementary, minimal-constraint approach aimed at producing simple purity-based sufficient conditions for the Wigner entropy conjecture.
 Rather than exploiting a detailed characterization of the set of Wigner-nonnegative quantum states, we assume only a small collection of constraints that are necessary for any single-mode Wigner-non-negative state: \begin{enumerate} \item[(i)] $W(q,p)\ge 0$ and $\int dq\,dp\, W(q,p)=1$; \item[(ii)] the pointwise bound $\|W\|_\infty \le 1/\pi$. \end{enumerate} Under these constraints, we derive an explicit, analytically tractable family of lower bounds on the Wigner entropy $S[W]$.
 Our approach yields a systematic hierarchy $B_n$ and, in particular, simple purity-based sufficient conditions ensuring the conjectured bound $S[W]\ge 1+\ln\pi$.
 This culminates in the closed-form threshold $\mu\le 2/e$, which provides a fast check for broad families of Wigner-non-negative states.
+Together with the pure-state endpoint $\mu=1$ characterized by Hudson's theorem \cite{Hudson1974}, this leaves the intermediate mixed-state interval $2/e<\mu<1$ outside the scope of our general purity-only certificate.

 To the best of our knowledge, this work provides the first explicit and systematic purity-based route toward validating the Wigner-entropy conjecture under minimal constraints.
 Beyond the concrete thresholds reported here, the resulting moment-test viewpoint suggests a new direction for future improvements: once additional structural information is available (e.g., nontrivial constraints on higher moments or quantum-realizability conditions), the same framework can be strengthened in a controlled manner.
 In particular, we will show that, under constraints (i)--(ii) alone, the limiting purity-only condition $\mu\le 2/e$ is optimal in the sense that no sufficient condition depending only on $\mu$ can be improved without invoking further constraints.